 The Town's wastewater system includes pump stations (including drywell/wetwell, wetwell, and air ejector types), forcemains, gravity mains and manholes.
-The Town can pump its wastewater to either West Palm Beach or Lake Worth Beach for ultimate treatment and disposal at, the East Central Regional Wastewater Treatment Plant, located at Jog Road/Haverhill Road.
+The Town can pump its wastewater to either West Palm Beach or Lake Worth for ultimate pumping to, and treatment and disposal at, the East Central Regional Wastewater Treatment Plant, located at Jog Road/Haverhill Road.